Menu

 Breakfast, Dinner

-Today, you will hop on a private minibus and head to Kaida Kogen (highlands).
-It is a plateau, 1,100 to 1,300 meters above sea level, and the birthplace of Kiso horses.
-At around 50 hectares in area, Kiso Horse Land is a place where the dwindling population of Kiso horses are protected and bred.
+Kaida Kogen is a plateau, 1,100 to 1,300 meters above sea level, and the birthplace of Kiso horses.
+At around 50 hectares in area, Kiso Horse Land is where the dwindling population of Kiso horses are protected and bred.
 Beautiful views of the majestic Mt.
 Ontake can be enjoyed from various locations around the highlands.
+You will enjoy some light walking and crisp fresh air in the highlands.

-In the afternoon, you will continue the scenic drive to your final destination, Takayama.
+In the afternoon, you will continue the scenic drive to your next destination, Takayama.
 An atmospheric town surrounded by mountains and beautiful autumn foliage, Takayama is known for its beautifully preserved streets of merchant houses dating from the late 17th century.
-You will have a most memorable evening walking tour of the old town before you have a chance to choose your dinner at some of Takayama's local restaurants.
+You will have an evening guided walking tour of the old town before settling into a small local izakaya restaurant for dinner.

-Takayama (Tokyu Stay Hida Takayama Musubi no Yu or similar)
+Takayama (Tokyu Stay Hida Takayama Musubi no Yu)

 Breakfast

-This morning after breakfast, your 2024 Walking Tour of Nakasendo and Takayama concludes.
+This morning after breakfast, your 2025 Walking Tour of Nakasendo and Takayama concludes.
+You can take an express train to Narita Airport, or a shuttle bus to Haneda Airport if you are leaving Japan.

 If you would like to continue your travel in Japan, we will be delighted to plan your personal post-tour extension to show you a different part of Japan.
 Please see our Extension Model Itineraries for inspiration!

-Note: The cost of transfer to your departure airport is not included in our Small Group Tours (as we found many guests choose to stay in Japan a bit longer), but we will be happy to arrange your transfer to next destination or to exit airport.
+Note: The transfer cost to your departure airport is not included in our Small Group Tours (as we found many guests choose to stay in Japan a bit longer), but we are happy to arrange your transfer to your exit airport or next destination.
 Please see our FAQ for more details.

 Breakfast